olbboy/HydrationReminderExtension/README.md

 2. Check your system volume settings
 3. Try adjusting the volume slider in the extension settings

+### UI Not Displaying Correctly or Missing Styles
+1. Delete the `dist` directory and rebuild with the `npm run build` command
+2. Check if the `styles/styles.css` file exists in the `dist` directory
+3. Open Chrome DevTools when the extension appears to see CSS issues
+4. If the issue is "Failed to load resource", check the CSS path in `popup.html`
+5. Sometimes, you need to clear Chrome cache:
+   - Go to `chrome://settings/clearBrowserData`
+   - Select "Cached images and files"
+   - Press "Clear data"

+### Tailwind Not Working
+1. Check if the `tailwind.config.js` file is configured correctly with content paths
+2. Run `npx tailwindcss init -p` to create config files
+3. Verify PostCSS is configured correctly in `postcss.config.js`
+4. Check CSS import in `popup.js` and `popup.html`

 ## Privacy

 This extension stores all data locally using Chrome's storage API and does not transmit any data to external servers.